jnozzi/cocoadev.com/markdown/SetShadowForWindowsOfAnyApplication.md

-As described in General/CoreGraphicsPrivate, I tried to modify the shadow bit for windows of any application.
+As described in CoreGraphicsPrivate, I tried to modify the shadow bit for windows of any application.
 I use the following code for it:

-General/CGSConnectionID cid = _CGSDefaultConnection();
+CGSConnectionID cid = _CGSDefaultConnection();
-General/NSPoint curP = General/[NSEvent mouseLocation];
+NSPoint curP = [NSEvent mouseLocation];
-General/CGPoint myPoint = General/CGPointMake(curP.x, 1024-curP.y);
+CGPoint myPoint = CGPointMake(curP.x, 1024-curP.y);
-General/CGPoint outP;
+CGPoint outP;
 int widOut;
 int cidOut;
-General/CGSFindWindowByGeometry(cid, 0, 1, 0, &myPoint, &outP, &widOut, &cidOut);
+CGSFindWindowByGeometry(cid, 0, 1, 0, &myPoint, &outP, &widOut, &cidOut);

-General/CGSWindowTag tags[2] = {0,0};
+CGSWindowTag tags[2] = {0,0};
-tags[0] = General/CGSTagNoShadow;
+tags[0] = CGSTagNoShadow;
-General/CGSSetWindowTags(cidOut, widOut, tags, 32);
+CGSSetWindowTags(cidOut, widOut, tags, 32);

-What this does is get the cgsconnection and the windowNumber of the window the mouse Pointer is over, and use that for General/CGSSetWindowTags to set the noShadow bit.
+What this does is get the cgsconnection and the windowNumber of the window the mouse Pointer is over, and use that for CGSSetWindowTags to set the noShadow bit.
 Now, it works for windows in my application where this code is executed in, but it doesn't work for other applications I move the mouse over.

 Is there anything I'm missing or is it just not possible?